 \section{Abstract}

 Let $\mathcal{E}$ be the class of finite-dimensional algebras isomorphic to endomorphism algebras of silting complexes over hereditary abelian categories.
-It is proved that the class $\mathcal{E}$ is closed under taking idempotent quotients, idempotent subalgebras and $\tau$-reduction.
-We also show that the proper class consisting of shod algebras is also closed under these operations.
-In addition, several classic classes of algebras---including laura, glued, weakly shod algebras---are proved to be closed under idempotent quotients, thereby generalizing a known result originally established for specific idempotents.
+It is proved that the class $\mathcal{E}$ is closed under taking idempotent subalgebras, idempotent quotients and $\tau$-tilting reduction.
+We also show that the proper class consisting of quasi-silted algebras is also closed under these operations.
+In addition, several classical classes of algebras---including laura, glued, and weakly shod algebras---are proved to be closed under idempotent quotients, thereby generalizing a result originally established for specific idempotents.